usecannon/cannon/packages/website/content/docs.md

 **Optional Inputs**

-- `args` - The arguments to pass the script
 - `env` - Environment variables to be set on the script
 - `modified` - An array of files and directories that this script depends on.
 The cache of the cannonfile's build is recreated when these files change.